Azure/azure-kusto-spark/docs/KustoSource.md

  Kusto connector implements Spark 'Datasource V1' API.
  Kusto data source identifier is "com.microsoft.kusto.spark.datasource".
- Kusto table schema is translated into a spark as explained in [Spark-Kusto DataTypes](mapping.md).
+ Kusto table schema is translated into a spark schema as explained in [Spark-Kusto DataTypes](mapping.md).
  The reading is done in one of two modes: 'Single' and 'Distributed'.
 By default if the user did not override the read mode - an estimated count for the query is made; for small row count - a 'Single' mode is chosen with a fallback to the 'Distributed' mode (as the first might fail due to [kusto limit policy](https://docs.microsoft.com/en-us/azure/kusto/concepts/querylimits)).
 In 'Distributed' mode, a distributed